VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_6 Low-Level-Dropper_DSC/Chapter_6 LAB_Playbook.md

 8. Use the Visual Studio **dumpbin** tool to analyse the dropper.
 Is the result what you expected?
 9. Use the **API Monitor** tool to analyse the compiled low level dropper in the context of the four APIs used.
 Is the result what you expected?
 10. Use the **x64dbg** debugger to analyse the compiled low level dropper: from which module and location are the syscalls of the four APIs used executed?
 Is the result what you expected?
-11. Use Process Hacker to analyse the call stack of the direct syscall dropper.

 ## Visual Studio
 To create the Low-Level-Dropper project, follow the procedure of the High-Level-Dropper exercise, take a look to follow the necessary steps.